aosabook/500lines/cluster/CHAPTER.rst

 Each host in the network is represented as a `Node`:

-INCLUDE deterministic_network.Node
+INCLUDE network.Node

 Each has a distinct address and a list of components.

 --------

-Software Design
++ Clustering with Consensus
++ Consensus by Paxos
+  + Simple Paxos (including a diagram)
+  + Multi-Paxos
+  + Getting Moderately Complex - introduce components based on Renesee(sp?)
+  + Leader Elections
++ Introducing Fleet (mixture of code and design decisions)
+  + Library Purpose
+  + Component Model
+    + Separation of Concerns
   + Network
- + Component Model
- + named tuples but kwargs
- + separation of concerns
- + events
- + tests
+  + Logging
- + logging
+  + Testing
+    + Write Small Things (Mark Menard)
- + library interface
+    + Dependency Injection

-Implementation Challenges
++ Implementation Challenges
+  + Data Aliasing (need for .copy())
+  + Catching Up
   + Follow the Leader
- + Catching Up
++ Further Extensions

-Improvements
   + Consistent memory usage
   + View changes